dipdup-io/dipdup/config-reference/database.md

 ## SQLite

-`path` field must be either path to the .sqlite3 file or `:memory:` to keep database in memory only (default):
+`path` field must be either path to the .sqlite3 file or `:memory:` to keep a database in memory only (default):

 ```yaml
 database: